AirshipWeb/airship-website/site/blog/airship-update-february-2020.md

 ## **AIRSHIP 2: THE SEQUEL**

 Recently Ryan van Wyk narrated a great, short, video discussing Airship - and the evolution to Airship2.
-It's a must see for anyone interested in Airship.
+It's a must see for anyone interested in Airship:

 [![](/images/airship2-video-thumbnail.png)](https://www.youtube.com/watch?v=xt400lkgvTA)